 Clinical trials on Austedo for other indications

-FDA selected Austedo for the breakthrough treatment of tardive dyskinesia in November 2015 based on the results obtained from ARM-TD clinical study, which was a randomised, double-blind, placebo-controlled, parallel-group study.
+The FDA selected Austedo for the breakthrough treatment of tardive dyskinesia in November 2015 based on the results obtained from ARM-TD clinical study, which was a randomised, double-blind, placebo-controlled, parallel-group trial.